Shahidbangash/myperfectwriter/README.md

 ### Request A Price

-To request a price , We need following attributes to get a successful response Here is the list of required Attributes
+To request a price , We need following attributes to get a successful response.
+Here is the list of required Attributes

 1. email